 Today’s tourist is better informed & more discerning about travel destinations than any generation before.
 As more & more people travel, the quality of the environment has become a primary concern.
 Today’s tourist is more sensitive to polluted or environmentally degraded conditions than ever before.
 Such destinations have seen their tourist numbers evaporate.

-In the long term tourism depends on the quality of the environment!
+In the long term tourism, one could argue, that the development will depend on the quality of the environment!

 The waters in which we swim in Bora Bora are as clean as they look exceptional:

 In a bold decision to see Bora Bora stay at the forefront of tourist expectations, the Mayor has recently embarked upon a substantial programme to produce 100% natural vegetables & fruit, initially for the island’s school children but in turn the island’s population & the tourists staying at the island’s hotels & resorts.
 Pesticide free food & no toxic run-off into the lagoon – excellent!

 In keeping with the approach of respecting the island’s environment growing support has come from the commercial sector with Avis Car Rentals recently buying a fleet of 12 Renault Twizy, 100% solar powered electric cars & installing the necessary solar panels, 44 in all, on the roof of the company’s headquarters in Vaitape to charge the cars batteries:

 The Renault Twizy is a 2 seater fun quad with 4 wheel disc brakes, a driver airbag & capable of 45km/h with a range of around 120km.
 Although compact the quad is remarkably roomy, easily capable of comfortably accommodating large adults.
 To drive this model no drivers licence is required.

 Here’s one decked out in a traditional floral lei for the launch – the glass roof is an excellent option:

 As the Mayor said Bora Bora derives its name from words meaning ‘the first born’ & this was another first for Bora.